For more information on China’s medical device approval process, please click here.

 Clinical Evaluation Requirements

-• Clinical Trials – Clinical trials may be required depending on the type and risk associated with the medical device.
-Compliance with clinical evaluation guidelines is essential for approval.
+- Clinical Trials – Clinical trials may be needed depending on the type and risk level of the medical device.
+It is essential to comply with clinical evaluation guidelines to gain approval.

 Quality Assurance Protocols